 Follow this link for information on Minors in Classical Languages, Archaeology and Civilization.

 For study away, we strongly recommend a program in the modern Middle East.
-Classical Mediterranean and Middle East majors have studied for a semester in Egypt, Jordan, Syria, Morocco, Israel, Turkey and other countries.
-The department also runs a summer archaeological project in Israel and initiated an occasional January program comparing ancient and modern Alexandria and Rome in 2011.
+Recently, the most popular semester programs have been in Jordan, Morocco and Israel, but students in the past have also studied in Egypt, Syria, Turkey and other countries.
+The department runs a summer archaeological project in Israel and initiated an occasional January program comparing ancient and modern Alexandria and Rome in 2011.

-Classical Mediterranean and Middle East students have enjoyed success in obtaining funding for summer research projects and field work, as well as graduate school, further language training, and other opportunities.
+Students of the Classical Mediterranean and Middle East have enjoyed success in obtaining funding for summer research projects and field work, as well as graduate school, further language training, and other opportunities.
 Information and links are provided below, but the most important resources for discovering what might work for you are your adviser and other professors.

 (Application period for residence in Arabic House for academic year 2018-19 ends at 8:00 am on February 26, 2018)